Bagua: Post-Natal Bagua

+Bagua Mirror

+Cast bronze Bagua mirror with trigrams decor.
+Song dynasty, AD 960-1279.

+Three variants of modern Bagua mirror talismans sold at a shop.
+From left to right: Flat, Convex, Concave.

+A Bagua Mirror (八卦鏡, sometimes transliterated as Pa Kua Mirror) is a feng shui talisman, typically octagonal or circular in shape, with a display of bagua trigrams around a circular mirror, which could be flat, convex or concave.
+Modern bagua mirrors are evolved from ancient bronze-cast versions used by taoist masters to perform powerful Mirror Techniques (鏡術) said to reveal or destroy evil spirits or even overcome natural calamities.

+Although a bagua mirror bears some resemblance to a loupan, it is not a feng shui instrument but a feng shui remedy that is believed to reflect (flat variant), disperse (convex variant) or converge/absorb (concave variant) external Sha Qi (煞氣) or poison-arrows and hence alter the feng shui conditions of a residence.

+Bagua mirrors offer an inexpensive, often self-administered quick fix to certain feng shui concerns.
+For example, sharp corners of buildings or an open road leading to a house are considered sources of poison-arrows.
+When faced with such sources, people would sometimes install a bagua mirror above their front door or window to deflect the poison-arrows away from entering their residence.
+Since any reflected poison-arrows would supposedly be redirected towards the direction the mirror faces, pointing a bagua mirror towards a neighbor's residence is generally considered offensive and is a feng shui taboo.
+Unfortunately, the DIY nature makes them prone to misuse or abuse for personal vendetta against neighbors.
+Conflicts caused by offensive bagua mirror installations are well known in populous Chinese communities like Hong Kong and such feng shui mirror feuds have been parodied in popular culture.

 Western bagua

 The popularity of feng shui increased in the West because of the bagua of the eight aspirations.
 Each trigram corresponds to an aspect of life that also corresponds to one of the cardinal directions.
 Applying feng shui using the bagua of the eight aspirations (or bagua map for short) made it possible to simplify feng shui and to use it for the general public.
 Western bagua focuses more heavily on intention than the traditional forms of feng shui.

 Experienced practicers of traditional feng shui disregard Western bagua for its simplicity, since it does not take into account the forms of the landscape, time, or the annual cycles.
 The bagua of the eight aspirations is divided into two branches: the first, which uses the compass and cardinal directions, and the second, which uses the bagua by using the main door.